 Federal arrangements may not only protect existing clusters of individuals with shared values or preferences, but may also promote mobility and hence territorial clustering of individuals with similar preferences.
 Member unit autonomy to experiment may foster competition for individuals who are free to move where their preferences are best met.
 Such mobility towards member units with like-minded individuals may add to the benefits of local autonomy over the provision of public services—absent economies of scale and externalities (Tiebout 1956, Buchanan 2001)—though the result may be that those with costly needs and who are less mobile are left worse off.

-Much recent attention has focused on philosophical issues arising from empirical findings concerning federalism, and has been spurred by quite different dilemmas facing—inter alia—Canada, Australia, Nepal, several European states and the European Union.
+Much recent attention has focused on philosophical issues arising from empirical findings concerning federalism (for an overview of such empirical research, cf. Burris 2015), and has been spurred by quite different dilemmas facing—inter alia—Canada, Australia, Nepal, Ethiopia, several European states and the European Union.

-Federal political orders require attention to several constitutional and other institutional issues, some of which raise peculiar and intriguing issues of normative political theory (Watts 1998; Norman 2006).
+Federal political orders require attention to several constitutional and other institutional issues.
+The great variation and how the features interact require careful comparative studies to understand their impact on law and politics (Palermo and Kössler 2017).
+The design of federal orders raise peculiar and intriguing issues of normative political theory (Watts 1998; Norman 2006).

 Composition: How to determine the boundaries of the member units, e.g., along geographical, ethnic or cultural lines; whether establishment of new member units from old should require constitutional changes, whether to allow secession and if so how, etc.

 Distribution of Power: The allocation of legislative, executive, judicial and constitution-amending power between the member units and the central institutions.
 In asymmetric arrangements some of these may differ among member units.